Chamanzar/SilenceMap/README.md

 ### And coding style tests

 Two example files are included in this project, which show how to use and test the SilenceMap method: 1) "SilenceMap_with_baseline.m" which tests the SilenceMap method with hemispheric baseline, and 2) "SilenceMap_wo_baseline.m" which tests the SilenceMap method without hemispheric baseline.
-Each of these two codes generates, tests, and saves a randomly simulated regions of silence.
+Each of these two codes generates, tests, and saves randomly simulated regions of silence.
 All you need to do is to put the required files in a folder, i.e., "SilenceMap.m", "", and "", and simply run the following lines in MATLAB:

 ```
 cd /path-to-the-folder/